This is a chance to explore Australia open-endedly for up to a year while taking on seasonal jobs to help you fund your adventure.

 Our online application is free to start and easy to complete.
 Just a few forms and documents and we're always here if you have any questions.
 Sign Up.

 What's the Welcome Week?

 With our Standard program beginning from Sydney or Melbourne you can arrive any time of the year and you'll have three nights of accommodation at the hostel.
-With the Welcome Week in Sydney or Melbourne, you'll get seven nights of accommodation (seven total) plus daily outings with new friends, including beach and mountain day trips, paddle boarding, a trip to Wildlife World, guided walks, and lunch at the Sydney Tower.
-Welcome dates for 2016 are as follows:
+With the Welcome Week in Sydney or Melbourne, you'll get four extra nights of accommodation (seven total) plus daily outings with new friends, including beach and mountain day trips, paddle boarding, a trip to Wildlife World, guided walks, and lunch at the Sydney Tower.
+For Welcome Week dates and pricing please contact us.

 What happens when I arrive in Australia?

-You'll be transported from the airport to a modern hostel in the heart of Sydney, where you'll get four nights (seven nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
-The hostel organizes fun social activities to help you acclimate to your new home!
+You'll be transported from the airport to a modern hostel in Sydney or Melbourne, where you'll get three nights (seven nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
+The hostels and our partner organize fun social activities to help you acclimate to your new home!

 Can I leave Australia and re-enter?

-- Yes.
+Yes.
 The Work and Holiday Visa is a multiple-entry visa, which means you can leave the country and come back during the 12 months your visa is valid.
 Make sure you are aware of entry/exit requirements for any other countries you visit.